VIshweswaranK/Caches/README.md

 - Fill the cache completely based on the size mentioned in the core64.yaml input.
 - Try to fill the fill-buffer completely.
-- Perform cache line thrashing
+- Perform cache line thrashing.
-- Perform cache set thrashing
+- Perform cache set thrashing.
-- Perform all possible types of load/store access (byte, hword, word, dword)
+- Perform all possible types of load/store access (byte, hword, word, dword).
-- Perform a load/store hit in the RAMS
+- Perform a load/store hit in the RAMS.
-- Perform a load/store hit in the Fill-buffer
+- Perform a load/store hit in the Fill-buffer.
-- Perform an I/O operation
+- Perform an I/O operation.
-- Perform a store-to-load forwarding scenario from the store-buffer
+- Perform a store-to-load forwarding scenario from the store-buffer.
 - Perform a replacement on all sets.
-- Check if fence and fence.i work properly
+- Check if fence and fence.i work properly.
 - Check if performance counters are correctly incremented.
-- Check to see if we can perform simultaneous io and cached ops
+- Check to see if we can perform simultaneous io and cached ops.

 ## Code Description